hojjats/stocalm-backend/README.md

 1. Close the Connect to cluster window
 1. In the cluster view, click Collections
 1. Add a new collection/database, with the database "Stocalm"
-1. Collection name as "Sensors"
+1. Collection name as "sensors"

 * In your IDE:
 1. Fetch the newest version of stocalm-backend